Menditect/documentation/docs/definitions/test-suite.md

 - Go to the Test design page in MTA and select the [Test Configuration](test-configuration) where you want to configure a Test Suite.
 - Select Configure on the Test Suite you want to configure.

+### Change the order of a Test Suite in a Test Configuration
+- Go to the Test Configuration that the Test Suite is in
+- Click on the Up or Down arrow on the left of the title of the Test Suite to move it up or down

 ### Execute a Test Suite
 - Open a Test Suite.
 - Click on Execute and to to [Test Run](test-run) overview.